-The history department at the University of Maryland is an excellent place to pursue graduate degrees in a wide variety of fields.
+The Department of History at the University of Maryland is an excellent place to pursue graduate degrees in a wide variety of fields.

 The Department of History at the University of Maryland is an excellent place to pursue graduate degrees in a wide variety of fields.
 With an outstanding and productive faculty and extraordinary resources on campus and in the Washington DC metropolitan area, the history department offers four degree programs—the M.A., the Ph.D., the HiLS program (a dual degree program in History and Library Science) and the HiHP program (a dual degree program in History and Historic Preservation).
 In addition, students can pursue certificates in historic preservation and museum scholarship.